 Cookies – What are they and how do we use them?

-Cookies are a small text file consisting of letters and numbers that is sent from our web server and stored in your internet browser or on your device.
+Cookies are small text files consisting of letters and numbers that are sent from our web server and stored in your internet browser or on your device.
 These may consist of:

 - Session cookies (a temporary cookie that expires when you close your browser or device).